jltaylor-us/StardewRangeHighlight/README.md

 You can also configure whether to show the inner and outer ranges of bombs, and whether to show the ranges of "ticking" bombs placed on the ground.

+There are also settings that control whether other (already placed) sprinklers, scarecrows, and beehouses have their ranges highlighted if the currently held item is a sprinkler, scarecrow, or beehouse.
+By default, this is on for sprinklers and scarecrows, and off for beehouses.

 Finally, the Show*THING*Range options allow you to turn off highlighting of *thing* completely.
 (Maybe you don't want to see it.
 Maybe some other mod is already provides highlighting.
 In any case, it's not going to hurt my feelings if you